 WASHINGTON -- The U.S. House of Representatives passed legislation approved by the Senate to authorize $310 billion in additional funding for the Paycheck Protection Program, the U.S. Treasury administered loan program designed to keep employees on small company payrolls.
 Initial funding of $350 billion, created as part of the $2 trillion CARES Act rescue package, ran out of funds last week.

-Following House action, the President signed the measure (H.R.
+Following House action, the President will sign the measure (H.R.
 266) and the PPP program will be operational again fairly quickly, reported the Wood Machinery Manufacturers of America on April 23.

 Those companies that applied for PPP forgivable loans but did not receive funding in the first round should be in touch with their banks to ensure that paperwork is in order and ready to be processed as demand for these funds continues to be strong, WMMA headquarters reported.
 Estimates are that this additional $310 billion will last about a week.